dmorinya/dmorinya.github.io/_publications/dascivio.md

 ![fig2](/images/fig2.png)
 *Figure 2.
-Estimated proportion (in percentage) of gender-based violence (physical and/or sexual) in each Spanish province (upper map) and estimated proportion (in percentage) of usage of health services excluding hospitalization among gender-based violence victims (lower map).
+Estimated proportion (in percentage) of gender-based violence (physical and/or sexual) in each Spanish province (left-hand map) and estimated proportion (in percentage) of usage of health services excluding hospitalization among gender-based violence victims (right-hand map).
 Source: Self- generated based on data from the population-level survey on gender-based violence in Spain.*

 Aims and hypotheses